Pricing · 2 min read · By The Toolbox Pro

 Gutter Guard Types and Their Costs Per Linear Foot

-For example, not all gutter guards are priced the same.
-Foam and brush guards are the cheapest options, running $1 to $2 per linear foot.
-Screen and snap-on plastic guards fall in the middle at $1 to $3 per foot.
-Micro-mesh guards, like those from LeafFilter or Raptor, are the most popular and cost $2 to $10 per linear foot.
+Foam and brush guards cost $1 to $2 per linear foot.
+They're the budget option.
+Screen and snap-on plastic guards run $1 to $3 per foot.
+Micro-mesh guards like LeafFilter or Raptor cost $2 to $10 per linear foot and rank as the most popular choice.

 How Roof Height and Home Size Affect the Price

-Meanwhile, the total linear footage of your gutters is the main cost driver.
-Most homes fall between 100 and 200 linear feet of gutter.
-Larger homes with complex rooflines can have 250 feet or more.
-Always ask your installer to measure before giving a quote so there are no surprises.
+Linear footage is the biggest price factor.
+Most homes run 100 to 200 linear feet of gutter.
+Large homes with complex roofs can reach 250 feet or more.
+Ask your installer to measure before quoting so you know what to expect.

 DIY vs. Hiring a Pro: Which Makes More Sense?

-In fact, DIY makes sense if you are comfortable on a ladder and your home is only one story.
-However, two-story work is risky without the right equipment.
-A fall from a ladder costs far more than any installation fee.
-For most homeowners, hiring a pro for $300 to $600 total is the smarter and safer choice.
+DIY works for one-story homes if you're comfortable on a ladder.
+Two-story work carries serious fall risks without proper equipment.
+A ladder fall costs far more than any installation fee.
+Most homeowners find hiring a pro for $300 to $600 total is safer and smarter.

 Common Cost Mistakes Homeowners Make

-To put it simply, the biggest mistake is buying cheap guards and paying for them twice.
-Foam and brush guards often need to be replaced within three to five years.
-Micro-mesh guards can last 20 years or more with no major issues.
-Spending $2 to $4 more per foot upfront will save you money over time.
+The biggest mistake is buying cheap guards and replacing them later.
+Foam and brush guards need replacement every three to five years.
+Micro-mesh guards last 20 years or longer without problems.
+Paying $2 to $4 more per foot now saves money down the road.

-As a result, always ask your installer what brand and grade of material they plan to use.
-Some low-cost bids use thin plastic guards that crack in cold weather.
-Also, check if the installer will clean your gutters before they put the guards on.
-Dirty gutters under new guards will cause water to back up fast.
-A full gutter cleaning usually adds $100 to $200 to the job but is worth every dollar.
+Ask your installer what brand and grade they'll use.
+Some low-cost bids skimp on quality with thin plastic that cracks in winter.
+Also confirm they'll clean your gutters before installation.
+Dirty gutters trap water under new guards and back up fast.
+A full gutter cleaning adds $100 to $200 but prevents bigger problems later.

 The Bottom Line

-The good news is that gutter guard installation is one of the most affordable home upgrades you can make.
-Most homeowners spend $300 to $1,600 total, depending on home size, guard type, and roof height.
-To get a fair price for your home, get a free estimate from The Toolbox Pro — describe your project online for an instant price.
+Gutter guard installation is one of the cheapest home upgrades around.
+Most homeowners spend $300 to $1,600 total depending on home size, guard type, and roof height.
+Get an instant estimate from The Toolbox Pro by describing your project online to see your price.

 Need help with this?